NHAS/wag/README.md

 `WebServer.Management`: Object that contains configurations for the webadministration portal.
 It is not recommend to expose this portal, I recommend setting `ListenAddress` to `127.0.0.1`/`localhost` and then use ssh forwarding to expose it
 `WebServer.Management.Enabled`: Enable the web UI
+`WebServer.Management.Domain`: Domain for the management interface
+`WebServer.Management.TLS`: Boolean, enable TLS on this endpoint (will automatically use ACME if configured with preference to static certificates)
 `WebServer.Management.ListenAddress`: Listen address to expose the management UI on
+`WebServer.Management.CertificatePath`: Path to certificate to load in on first run
-`WebServer.Management.Password`: Object that contains password authentication configuration options for the admin login.
+`WebServer.Management.PrivateKeyPath`: Path to private key to load into wag on first run `WebServer.Management.Password`: Object that contains password authentication configuration options for the admin login.
 `WebServer.Management.Password.Enabled`: Boolean, enable password login (defaults to true).
 `WebServer.Management.OIDC`: Object that contains `OIDC` specific configuration options for the admin login.